 The first phase of the project, Freedom in the Automation Age, is on view at The Judith Center (following its debut at MSU Broad Art Museum) through May 9, 2026.
 The series consists of newly commissioned posters by Lynn Hershman Leeson, Lauren Lee McCarthy, Warren Neidich, abbi page, Martine Syms, and Linda Vallejo.
 The artists’ works speak to intersections of gender and how the commercialization/weaponization of new technology (such as AI) is resulting in an increasingly restricted space for individual freedoms, both in democratic processes and beyond.

 On May 31, 2026, The Judith Center will present the keynote panel for the Now Be Here Anniversary & Now Let’s Talk Events, hosted by Occidental College/OXY ARTS.
-Serving as the kick-off event of the day-long program, the panel will feature Jori Finkel, the Los Angeles-based writer and editor; and a founding member of the Guerrilla Girls.
-Panelists will consider effective instances of resisting sexism in various sectors of the art industry over the last several decades, while also addressing the work that remains to be done to create more equitable and inclusive conditions within the field.
+Serving as the kickoff event of the daylong program, the panel will bring together a dynamic group of speakers with experience in journalism, arts activism, museum leadership, cultural theory, and curatorial practice, and will be moderated by artist Kathryn Andrews.
+Panelists will consider effective instances of resisting sexism across different sectors of the art world over the last several decades, while also addressing the work that remains to be done to create more equitable and inclusive conditions within the field.

 The Judith Center's programs are made possible through grants and the generosity of individual donors and volunteers.
 We are a